ArtielSry/Virtual_Museum/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js: [Link to download page]
+- Node.js
-- npm: [Link to download page]
+- npm
-- Yarn (optional): [Link to download page]
+- Yarn (optional)

 ## Instalation

-1. Clone the repository using: git clone https://github.com/ArtielSry/ModernReactUX-UI.git
+1. Clone the repository using in your terminal: git clone https://github.com/ArtielSry/ModernReactUX-UI.git

 2. npm install